 Freestanding or fixed, small kitchen waste bins (maybe as a link as not really a type)

-1. Popular Kitchen Pedal Bins Make a Great All Rounder
+1. Popular Kitchen Pedal Bins Make a Great All-Rounder

-Easy to use, keep clean and also stylish, pedal bins are the most popular of all the options.
+Easy to use, keep clean, and also stylish, pedal bins are the most popular of all the options.
 They come in a range of designs and sizes and suit almost any kitchen.

-With a pedal operation to open your bin, you usually have to keep your foot on the pedal while putting in rubbish.
+With a pedal operation to open your bin, you usually have to keep your foot on the pedal while putting in the rubbish.
 This limits your mobility or means you have to keep opening or closing the lid.